 Out Adventures offers two ways to visit Peru.

 First, an active adventure, sleeping under the stars on a trek through the Andes towards Machu Picchu.
-Second, a cultural tour with a splash of luxury with stops in Lima, Cusco, The Amazon and, yes, Machu Picchu.
+Second, a cultural tour with a splash of luxury and stops in Lima, Cusco, The Amazon and, yes, Machu Picchu.

 Today we’re highlighting the latter, offering a preview of the fantastic accommodations you can enjoy on our Peruvian Amazon and Machu Picchu cultural tour.